Zingle/rest-api-documentation/messages/POST_read_id.md

 Marks one or more [Messages] as read.
 If a single message is updated, that message it returned.
 If more than one message is updated, a 200 response is returned but no message data is returned.

+If the call is made under the account user authorization class and the URL services/:service_id/messages/read is used, the body of the message must contain message_ids.

+If the call is made under the contact user authorization class and the URL services/:service_id/messages/read is used, the body of the message may optionally contain message_ids.
+If message_ids is not included in the body, all of the contacts unread messages will be marked as read.

 ### User Authorization Classes
 * account
 * contact (requires x-zingle-contact-id header)